sparkflows/sparkflows-docs/docs/installation/architecture-deployment/2-deployment.rst

 This mode can be used for:

-* Designing Workflows to be finally deployed on a larger Apache Spark Cluster.
+* Designing workflows to be finally deployed on a larger Apache Spark cluster.
 * For analyzing smaller sets of data.

 Deployment on an Apache Hadoop/Apache Spark Cluster
 -------------------------------------

-The clusters could be based on the Apache Hadoop distribution from Cloudera, Hortonworks, MapR or any other Hadoop Cluster distributors.
+The clusters could be based on the Apache Hadoop distribution from Cloudera, Hortonworks, MapR or any other Hadoop cluster distributors.
 The cluster can be on-premise or on the cloud.